 The new edition of the wonderful Matchless Vale is now available for free delivery to Ham and Petersham.
 Written, designed and photographed by local people this hard back book tells the story of Ham and Petersham and its people.
 It costs just £20 and can be ordered by contacting .
-To support our excellent Ham and Petersham SOS, £5 will be donated for every book sold in May, 2020.
+To support our excellent Ham and Petersham SOS, £5 will be donated for every book sold until 4th July, 2020.

 John Rocque’s map of Ham and Petersham c.1746